OASIS: Online Sample Selection for Continual Visual Instruction Tuning: Technical Appendices and Supplementary Material

 \subsection{Accuracy Over Time}

-We compare the average accuracy of seen tasks at each time point between our method and baselines.
+We compare the average accuracy of seen tasks at several training time points between our method and baselines.
 Specifically, we evaluate performance across different selection ratios and benchmarks, with results shown in Fig.\ref{fig:taskacc_ratio_change} and Fig.\ref{fig:taskacc_benchmark_change}, respectively.
-As shown in the figures, our method outperforms baselines at all time points, demonstrating that its superior performance is not limited to specific intervals but is consistently maintained throughout the entire CVIT process.
+As shown in the figures, our method outperforms baselines at all time points, demonstrating that its superior performance is not limited to specific intervals but is consistently maintained throughout the entire CIT process.